Low threshold, high ceiling – this is the guiding principle behind our curriculum .

 Our low threshold, high ceiling approach, ensures that pupils will leave EP with a treasury of primary school memories and broad, deep rooted curriculum knowledge.

 Our curriculum is designed so that pupils will leave EP with a treasury of primary school memories and broad, deep rooted curriculum knowledge.

 All of this begins in EYFS, which is the foundation.

-Our Curriculum meets the aims of The National Curriculum of England and Wales and we have sequenced learning in each subject so that every child at Eleanor Palmer builds knowledge lesson on lesson, term on term and year on year until they leave us at the end of Year 6.
+We have sequenced learning in each subject so that every child at Eleanor Palmer builds knowledge lesson on lesson, term on term and year on year until they leave us at the end of Year 6.
 Our Subject Verticals show how this progression of knowledge is planned and how connections are made.